gregmsanderson/fly-live-beats/docs/7-aws-which-compute-service.md

 ## Which AWS compute service should I use?

-Even if we limit our selection to options to run a _container_, there are [still several](https://aws.amazon.com/containers/services/).
-These quotes are from th AWS site:
+Even if we limit our selection to only options that [mention running a container](https://aws.amazon.com/containers/services/) there are still quite a few:

 ECS?